 Every commercial loan is a unique proposition, with potential pitfalls even when the borrower is on sound footing and the transaction is seemingly secured.
 The experienced lawyers of McBrayer provide complete legal support for commercial lending, from due diligence and loan documents to defaults and disputes.

-With offices in Lexington, Louisville, Greenup, and Ashland, and a government relations office in Frankfort, Kentucky, we counsel and represent commercial lenders throughout Kentucky and neighboring states, including community banks and credit unions, regional and national lending institutions, and private equity firms.
+With offices in Lexington and Louisville, and a government relations office in Frankfort, we counsel and represent commercial lenders throughout Kentucky and neighboring states, including community banks and credit unions, regional and national lending institutions, and private equity firms.

 Business Loan Attorneys Representing Lending Institutions

 Our banking and finance law practice provides comprehensive services relating to underwriting secured and unsecured commercial loans:

 - Loan documentation and terms of credit facilities